A message from Helen Harrison, re-elected as Thornbury's Mayor in May 2017:

 I have enlisted the support of a Project Coordinator, Sarah Martin, who will be working alongside me in this task.
 If you or a local group you’re part of would like to discuss ideas around how to make Thornbury a more welcoming place, please get in touch with me and we’d be happy to meet you."

-At a recent tea party, Helen launched a 'Thornbury Jigsaw' to raise funds for her chosen charities: - JIGSAW Thornbury and Brain Tumour Support.
+Helen launched a 'Thornbury Jigsaw' to raise funds for her chosen charities: - JIGSAW Thornbury and Brain Tumour Support.

 This is a 1000 piece jigsaw that depicts a Thornbury street scene (shown above), hand-drawn by Richard Edwards from Surroundings.